ahnaf-khan-82/gam531nsa-aakhan82/Assignment 7/README.md

 ## Sound Implementation

-Sound effects are loaded with `System.Media.SoundPlayer` and preloaded in `OnLoad()` for lag-free playback.

 | Sound | Trigger | Behavior |
 |--------|----------|-----------|
 | **Walk.wav** | When walking | Loops continuously |